Publishing and Automation

 This workflow:

-1. Triggers on every pull request to main.
+1. Triggers on every pull request to the main branch.

 2. Checks out the repository code.